Francesco149/protonfit/README.md

   reinstalling the game, you can do `FITDBG_SKIP_SETUP=1 protonfit` assuming the game is already correctly installed

+# compiling proton-ge-custom from source
+* set up an arch aur helper.
+I use trizen.
+* install `python-defcon`, but edit the PKGBUILD when prompted and remove the `check()` part.
+* install `python-fontpens`, but edit the PKGBUILD when prompted and remove the checkdepends line
+* finally, install `proton-ge-custom`

 # games tested
 * `wip` means that it doesn't work but work has been done to get it closer to running
 * `installs` means that it installs and appears to run but was not extensively tested in-game.